Ady Jean-Gardy: Career

-Jean-Gardy, who signs his name as Adyjeangardy on professional documents, served at the UNDP (United Nations Development Programme) and as operations manager of the United Nations Programs (1989–1992).
-He was also an associate of the Environmental Programs at the Ministry of Agriculture of Haiti (1992–1993), operations manager at the Office of UNESCO (1993–1994), representative of Haiti at the Center for Strategic Studies and Diplomacy in Paris (1994–1997), and operations manager at the Center for Communication Studies of Deutsche Welle in Germany (1998).
+Jean-Gardy served at the United Nations Development Programme and as operations manager of the United Nations Programs from 1989 to 1992.

+He was also an associate of the Environmental Programs at the Ministry of Agriculture of Haiti in 1992, operations manager at the Office of UNESCO in 1993, representative of Haiti at the Center for Strategic Studies and Diplomacy in Paris from 1994 to 1997, and operations manager at the Center for Communication Studies of Deutsche Welle in Germany in 1998.

 In 1999, he was invited by the U.S. State Department as an international representative of Haiti to the Assembly of Democracy organized by the United Nations in Poland.

-In the early 2000s, he brought international attention to the assassinations of Haitian journalists, including Brignol Lindor in Petit-Goâve and Jean Dominique, Director of Haiti Radio-Inter.
-He alerted the International Press Federation, the Committee for the Protection of Journalists, the Inter-American Press Association, and the International Court of Human Rights at The Hague.

-In 2003, Jean-Gardy traveled to Amsterdam to meet with members linked to the International Court in The Hague regarding the trafficking of Haitian children under the guise of adoption.
-He discussed the subject with Dutch government officials, advocating for better control over international adoptions to prevent a new form of slave trade originating from Haiti.
-Reportedly, these actions led to systematic inspections of adoption records between Haiti, the Dominican Republic, the United States, and Europe.

-In 2004, Jean-Gardy led missions to the Governor of Florida, Jeb Bush, and his officials to advocate for assistance for Haiti focused on public health, education, and donations of equipment for rubbish collection and fire control.
-In Florida, he created a television network called Haiti World TV (HWT), which broadcasts information programs about Haiti and Haitian history for the education of Haitian communities.

-Since 2004, he has been contracted by the International Center for Journalists in Washington, D.C., consulting for two years with the Africa Section of the U.S. State Department.
-Since 2005, he has served as an advisor to the Office of Haiti-Freedoms France.

 As the representative of Haiti to the International Conference of the Inter-American Press Association on Communication Strategies, he expressed his desire for the Haitian State Media (radio and television) to become a community media organization subject to scrutiny by Parliament and press organizations in the country.
 As president of the International Media Foundation (IMF) in 2006, he produced reports and recommendations for professional development in the media.

-As Dean of the University Center for the Training of Journalists, he was asked by the Military Academy of Haiti in 1985 to deliver courses on communication techniques.
-He was later asked again by the Police Academy of Haiti in 1995.